-Annotation Type WithPlugins
+Annotation Interface WithPlugins

 Indicates that a test requires the presence of the specified plugins.